opalmedapps/docs/docs/development/local-dev-setup.md

 Therefore, the following instructions focus on these components.
 The other components are considered optional.

-!!! tip "Clone repositories using the GitLab CLI"
+!!! tip "Clone repositories using the GitHub CLI"

-    Instead of cloning repositories "manually" by copying their git URL from the project page and cloning it via `git clone` it is also possible to use the [GitLab CLI](https://docs.gitlab.com/ee/editor_extensions/gitlab_cli/) to do so.
+    Instead of cloning repositories "manually" by copying their git URL from the project page and cloning it via `git clone` it is also possible to use the [GitHub CLI](https://cli.github.com/) to do so.

-    The CLI provides the [`repo clone`](https://gitlab.com/gitlab-org/cli/-/blob/main/docs/source/repo/clone.md) command to clone repositories.
+    The CLI provides the [`repo clone`](https://cli.github.com/manual/gh_repo_clone) command to clone repositories.
-    Note that if you clone all repositories of a group you will clone more repositories than you actually need.

 ### Set up your own Firebase project